pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - Removed deprecated property `Pimcore\Model\Asset::$types`, use `getTypes()` instead
 - Removed AdminSessionHandler and AdminSessionListener.
 The session is now handled by Symfony.
 - Methods `Pimcore\Navigation::setDefaultPageType`, `Pimcore\Navigation::getDefaultPageType`, `Pimcore\Navigation\Container::_sort() and `Pimcore\Navigation\Page::_normalizePropertyName()` have been marked as internal.
-- Added a migration to regenerate `classes`, `fieldCollections`, `objectBricks` and `custom layouts`.
-Make sure to run `bin/console doctrine:migration:exec 'Pimcore\Bundle\CoreBundle\Migrations\Version20230412105530'` when upgrading to Pimcore 11.

 ## 10.6.0